-A scholar of global religion, he has published a number of books on religion and religious diversity, including The Oxford Handbook of Religious Diversity, The Cambridge Companion to the Problem of Evil, The Routledge Companion to Philosophy of Religion, and The Cambridge Companion to Religious Experience (forthcoming).
+Chad Meister is a scholar of global religion who has published a number of books on religion and religious diversity, including The Oxford Handbook of Religious Diversity, The Cambridge Companion to the Problem of Evil, The Routledge Companion to Philosophy of Religion, and The Cambridge Companion to Religious Experience.
 He is also general editor of three book series that focus on issues in religion from a global perspective: Cambridge Elements: Religion and Monotheism; Cambridge Studies in Religion, Philosophy, and Society; and Investigating Philosophy of Religion.
 His authored and co-authored books which focus on themes in global religion include Evil: A Guide for the Perplexed, Introducing Philosophy of Religion, and Contemporary Philosophical Theology.
+He is currently writing a volume on interfaith dialogue.

 With regard to local interfaith work, Meister serves as a board member of the United Religious Community of St. Joseph County and is regularly involved in local interfaith events.
 He also founded the Interreligious Student Community, a student group that focuses on interfaith dialogue and understanding among area undergraduate and graduate students.